ikreymer/browsertrix/README.md

 Urls can be submitted to Browsertrix via HTTP and it will attempt to load the urls in an available browser right away.
 Browsertrix can operate synchronously or asynchronously.
 If the operation does not complete within the specified timeout (default 30 secs), a `queued` response is returned and the user may retry the operation to get the result at a later time.
+The results of the archiving operation are cached (for 10 mins if successful, for 30 secs otherwise) so that future requests will return the cached result.

 Redis is used to queue urls for archiving, and cache results for the archiving operation.
 Configurable options are currently available in the `config.py` module.